 Critical Path – Definition of Terms

 To understand the concept of critical path, you need to understand the various terms used in this method.
-The critical path is the longest distance between the start and the finish of your project, including all the tasks, their duration, which gives you a clear picture of the project’s actual schedule.
+The critical path is the longest distance between the start and the finish of your project, including all the tasks and their duration, which gives you a clear picture of the project’s actual schedule.

 Another term in the critical path method is earliest start date.
 This is simply the earliest date that a task can be started in your project.
 You cannot determine this without first knowing if any tasks are dependent on this one task, or figuring out other constraint that might impact the start of this task.
 Next is the earliest finish date.
 This being the earliest date your task can be completed.